Yellow-eyed penguin

-The yellow-eyed penguin (Megadyptes antipodes), known also as hoiho or tarakaka, is a species of penguin endemic to New Zealand.
+The yellow-eyed penguin (Megadyptes antipodes), known also as hoiho, is a species of penguin endemic to New Zealand.
+It is the sole extant species in the genus Megadyptes, from Ancient Greek μέγας (mégas), meaning "large", and δύπτης (dúptes), meaning "diver".

 Previously thought closely related to the little penguin (Eudyptula minor), molecular research has shown it more closely related to penguins of the genus Eudyptes.
-Like most other penguins, it is mainly piscivorous.
+Like most penguins, it is mainly piscivorous.

 The species breeds along the eastern and south-eastern coastlines of the South Island of New Zealand, as well as Stewart Island, Auckland Islands, and Campbell Islands.
 Colonies on the Otago Peninsula are a popular tourist venue, where visitors may closely observe penguins from hides, trenches, or tunnels.

 On the New Zealand mainland, the species has experienced a significant decline over the past 20 years.
-On the Otago Peninsula, numbers have dropped by 75% since the mid-1990s and population trends indicate the possibility of local extinction in the next 20 to 40 years.
-While the effect of rising ocean temperatures is still being studied, an infectious outbreak in the mid 2000s played a large role in the drop.
+On the Otago Peninsula, numbers have dropped by 75% since the mid-1990s and population trends indicate the possibility of extirpation from the peninsula in the next 20 to 40 years.
+While the effect of rising ocean temperatures is still being studied, an infectious outbreak in the mid-2000s played a large role in the drop.
 Human activities at sea (fisheries, pollution) may have an equal if not greater influence on the species' downward trend.

 Taxonomy

 The yellow-eyed penguin was first described by Jacques Bernard Hombron and Honoré Jacquinot in 1841.

-The yellow-eyed penguin is the sole extant species in the genus Megadyptes.
-A smaller, recently extinct species, the Waitaha penguin (M. waitaha), was described in 2009.
-A 2019 study recommended classifying the Waitaha penguin as M. a. waitaha, a subspecies of the extant yellow-eyed penguin.
-The same 2019 study described M. a. richdalei, a recently extinct dwarf subspecies from the Chatham Islands.

-It was previously thought closely related to the little penguin but new molecular research has shown it is more closely related to penguins of the genus Eudyptes.
+The yellow-eyed penguin is the sole species in the genus Megadyptes, though there have been multiple subspecies.
+It was previously thought closely related to the little penguin, but molecular research has shown it is more closely related to penguins of the genus Eudyptes.
 Mitochondrial and nuclear DNA evidence suggests it split from the ancestors of Eudyptes around 15 million years ago.
-In 2019 the 1.25Gb genome of the species was published as part of the Penguin Genome Consortium, and this will help resolve the origins and aid conservation by helping to inform any future breeding programmes.
+In 2019 the 1.25Gb genome of the species was published as part of the Penguin Genome Consortium, aiming to understand the origins and aid conservation by helping to inform any future breeding programmes.

+Subspecies

+Megadyptes antipodes antipodes

+The hoiho or yellow-eyed penguin (M. a. antipodes) is the only extant subspecies.
+They were formerly most abundant in the subantarctic Auckland and Campbell Islands, and colonised Stewart Island / Rakiura and parts of the South Island following the extinction of the Waitaha penguin.